thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 {% endraw %}
 {% endhighlight %}

 Another feature that property binding brings to the table is **escaping**.
-Just think about the `img` tag and it's `src` attribute.
+Just think about the `img` tag and its `src` attribute.
 What happens when the browser ecounters an `img` tag with a source when parsing the HTML?
 Right, it tries to request the source of that image.
 If we'd have HTML like this:

 {% highlight html %}
 {% raw %}